 What is the biggest misconception companies have about hiring celebrities for endorsements?

 Celebrities are too expensive, so they can’t afford to hire one.
-The truth is that there’s a relatively small percentage at the top of the very expensive celebrity ladder with a greater proportion making up the rest--famous names who may be in-between jobs, 3rd or 4th billing in a cast instead of the lead, retired athletes, stars of yesteryear, etc. who may be incentivized to work for lower fees in the deal is the right fit.
+There’s a relatively small percentage at the top of the celebrity ladder that are very costly.
+There are also famous names who are 3rd billing in a cast, retired athletes, and stars of yesteryear who may be incentivized to work for lower fees in the deal is the right fit.

-Sometimes the key is to scoring a deal is knowing what might motivate the celebrity to say “yes” apart from money—we make it our job to keep our hand on the celebrity pulse for these kinds of things.
-Other factors that could affect fees might be additional perks/gifts which can be offered, whether there’s a cause/charity benefitting and the type and length of exposure, among other factors.
+Sometimes the key is to scoring a deal is knowing what might motivate the celebrity to say “yes."
+We make it our job to keep our hand on the celebrity pulse for these kinds of things.
+Other factors that could affect fees might be additional perks that could be offered.
+There could be a charity that a celebrity cares about, so every angle should be explored.

 What’s the most important thing you’ve learned about working with celebrities?

 The word “anticipate.”
-It’s important to anticipate questions, anticipate needs, likes and desires and anticipate what could go wrong, with a solution at the ready!
+It’s important to anticipate questions, needs, likes, and desires.
+We must anticipate what could go wrong and have a solution ready!